Ainsley Maitland-Niles: 2021–2023: Loans to West Bromwich Albion, Roma and Southampton

+Lyon

+On 7 August 2023, Maitland-Niles joined French club Lyon on a four-year deal on a free transfer.
+On 7 January 2024, he scored his first goal against Pontarlier in a Round of 64 match in the Coupe de France.

 International career

 Maitland-Niles has played for England at various levels within the youth setup of the Three Lions.
 He made three appearances for England U17 in 2014.

 He was then called up by England U18 in November 2014 and scored on his debut, in a 3–2 win over Poland U18.
 He went on to make four appearances for the England U18 side.

 In September 2015, Maitland-Niles was called up by England U19 and scored on his England U19 debut, in a 3–2 win over Germany U19 on 4 September 2015.
 He scored again the following month, in a 2–0 win over Macedonia U19.
 He was then included in the England U19 squad for the UEFA European Under-19 Championship that saw them reach the semi-final of the tournament.

 On 1 September 2016, Maitland-Niles scored on his England U20 debut, in a 1–1 draw against Brazil U20.
 In May 2017 he was called up to England's squad for the 2017 FIFA U-20 World Cup in South Korea.
 England eventually got to the final of the tournament where they were up against Venezuela.
 Maitland-Niles, who came on in the 75th minute of play, went on to win the 2017 FIFA U-20 World Cup as England beat Venezuela by a 1–0 margin.
 This was the first time England had ever won the Under-20 World Cup.

 On 29 August 2020, Maitland-Niles was called up to the England senior squad by Gareth Southgate for the UEFA Nations League matches against Iceland and Denmark.
 He made his debut on 8 September coming on as a substitute against Denmark.